leia04/Subway-Ridership-vs.-Starbucks-Stores-in-Seoul/README.md

 - External preprocessing tools used for spatial preparation: **GeocodingTool** (address → coordinates) and **QGIS** (500m buffer counting).

 ## Contribution
+- Designed and executed the entire analysis workflow.
+- Collected, cleaned, and integrated subway ridership and Starbucks location data.
-- Data cleaning/aggregation, exploratory visualizations, statistical testing (linear regression + ANOVA), and interpretation of results.
+- Conducted exploratory data analysis and statistical modeling (linear regression and ANOVA).
-- Seoul Open Data Plaza (Oct 2023 subway ridership dataset)
-- Starbucks Korea store locator (store addresses)
+- Interpreted results and produced publication-ready visualizations for clear communication.